 The AAP’s guidelines can make swing sets sound scary, but mostly they’re common sense.
 Teach kids to walk far from swings when people are on them, to remember that seats might get hot on hot days, and to never stand on swings or tie things to them.
 “Supervision is absolutely essential, and [so is] making sure things are used as intended, and not ‘creatively,’ ” Hoffman says.

-The Best Outdoor Swing Sets for Toddlers and Big Kids
+The Best Outdoor Swing Sets for Little and Big Kids

 Go big or stay home, you say?
 Damn right.
 This is a full outdoor clubhouse for kids, featuring five foot high rock-climbing wall and 5 foot vertical cargo net.
 There's a long wavy slide.
 And two swings.
 There's also built-in safety railings and handholds, and two removable canvas sunshades.
 The swing weight limit is 110 pounds; a maximum of six kids can play on this at the same time.